 Homonyms resolution.
 There are several types of homonyms.
 During name resolution we mostly deal with homonyms of genera.
 Genera with the same spelling can happen in different codes.
-For example is a monkey the zoological code (ICZN) a member of a pea family the botanical code (ICN).
+For example Aotus is the name of a genus of monkeys names in compliance with the zoological code (ICZN).
+It also refers to a member of a pea family names in compliance with the botanical code (ICN).
 Such homonyms are allowed and have to be dealt with.
-Also there are cases when the same name appears more once in the same code.
-Such homonyms are not legal and are corrected by nomenclaturalists .
-Some of them persistoccurrences in legacy documents still have to be reconciled by our infrastructure.
-We will use homonym information from IRMNG database [49].
+Also there are cases when the same name appears more than once in the same code.
+Such homonyms are not legal and are corrected by nomenclaturalists as they are discovered.
+Some of them persist.
+The occurrences of homonyms in legacy documents still have to be reconciled by our infrastructure.
+We will use homonym information from the open IRMNG database [49].
 Such information will allow us to flag name strings as homonyms of a particular type, when available.
 It will also help to distinguish between homonyms and “chresonyms” – name strings where the associated authorship information is not relevant from the nomenclatural point of view.
-Species names that belong to homonymic genera will be reconciled by supplying known hierarchies from relevant data sources.
-If the hierarchy is unknowne.
+Species names that belong to homonymic genera will be reconciled by supplying known hierarchies from relevant data sources supplied through TCH.
+If the hierarchy is unknown, TCH - if funded - will integrate a FilteredPush annotation system to allow users to disambiguate homonyms and to mark chresonyms as such.

 Integration with Global Names Usage Bank.
-Integration with GNUB access to factual sequence of nomenclatural events, synonymy, literature information, and original descriptions of taxa (protologs).
+Integration with GNUB provides a path of access to factual sequence of nomenclatural events, synonymy, literature information, and original descriptions of taxa (protologs).
 The Taxonomy Clearing House project (if funded) will supply synonymy and taxonomic information to GNUB, and hence will be automatically incorporated with our services.
 Integration with GNUB will happen in both directions.
 GNUB already uses a local Global Names Index database for fast access to GUIDs, lexical variants, and lexical groups.
 GNUB will be included as a data source for the Global Names Index and will be used for name strings reconciliations as any other data source.
 If a name string matches a scientific name from GNUB with allowance for homonyms through GNUB UUIDs we will be able to find the protolog name, currently accepted name, as well as other names from relevant nomenclatural events.
 Such information will be stored locally in GNI.
 For more detailed report about relevant literature and nomenclatural events we will send REST API calls to either a local mirror of GNUB, or to a remote GNUB instance.
 We will also maintain a UUID service which will resolve any UUID used in Global Names Architecture projects.

 4.3 Index of name usages